AlvaroVieraLopez/Fix-Error-glibc/README.md

 ```

 In my case, I needed a container with 'glibc' version 2.31.
-You can create this container using Docker:
+You can create this container using Docker (Ask Chat GTP which ubuntu's version you need):

 ```bash
 docker run -it --rm ubuntu:20.04 bash

 ```

-(Ask Chat GTP)

 Check the glibc Version in the Docker container: